Written by the Healthline Team. February 2020.

-We maintain sole discretion for determining the types of ads that will be accepted and displayed on Healthline.com.
-We reserve the right to reject, cancel, or remove any ads from Healthline.com, at any time and for any reason.
+We maintain sole discretion for determining the types of ads that will be accepted and displayed on Healthline Media properties.
+We reserve the right to reject, cancel, or remove any ads at any time and for any reason.
 We will provide prompt notice to the advertiser upon rejection, cancellation, or removal of any ad, along with an explanation.
-We also reserve the right to determine the appropriate placement of ads on Healthline.com.
+We also reserve the right to determine the appropriate placement of ads on Healthline Media properties.

 Although products may appear on our site in the form of advertisements, under no circumstances shall our acceptance of any ad be considered an endorsement of the product(s) and/or service(s) advertised, or for the company that manufactures, distributes, or promotes these product(s) or service(s).
 In some cases, Healthline Media’s editorial team may rate or rank certain products or services.
 These ratings or rankings are determined solely by the editorial team(s) without regard to any financial or advertising relationship that may exist with companies that provide the product or services.

 3. We will not accept certain types of ads.